xarantolus/rockit/README.md

 # rockit
 Rock It! is an Android app that helps you stay informed on all things space.
 It displays upcoming launches and current space news curated by [The Space Devs](https://thespacedevs.com/).

 If you just want to try it out quickly, you can open [the web version](https://rockit.010.one/).
-Please note that it might not work on all browsers (depending on Flutter web support for that browser/version etc.); and also note that the Android version is better.
+Please note that it might not work on all browsers (depending on Flutter web support for that browser/version, blocker addons etc.).
+The experience in the Android app is much better.

 ### Features